-Piazza is now integrated into Moodle, which means you can easily set up a Piazza forum into the Moodle page of your course.
+Ed Discussion is integrated into Moodle, which means you can easily set up a forum for your course into the Moodle page of your course.

-See our quickstart guide on how to use Piazza for more information.
+See our Quick Start Guide on how to use Ed Discussion for more information.

 Computational notebooks are interactive documents that combine multimedia narratives with executable pieces of code, thus implementing the concept of ‘computational thinking’ in practise.
 With their online programming environment and support for storytelling, interactive visualisations and various types of learning activities, notebooks offer great features for various kinds of pedagogical scenarios: